squirrellyjs/squirrelly/README.md

 - Writing JavaScript inside the template

 ## Docs
-We know nobody reads through the long and boring documentation in the Readme anyway, so just head over to the documentation website.
+We know nobody reads through the long and boring documentation in the ReadMe anyway, so head over to the documentation website:

 [https://squirrelly.js.org](https://squirrelly.js.org)
 ## Tests